tarantool/tarantool/doc/sphinx/book/configuration/cfg-storage.rst

     Default: 1.0 |br|
     Dynamic: no |br|

-.. confval:: slab_alloc_minimal

-    Size of the smallest allocation unit.
-It can be tuned down if most of the tuples are very small

-    Type: integer |br|
-    Default: 64 |br|
-    Dynamic: no |br|

-.. confval:: slab_alloc_maximal

-    Size of the largest allocation unit.
-It can be tuned up if it is necessary to store large tuples.

-    Type: integer |br|
-    Default: 1048576 |br|
-    Dynamic: no |br|

 .. confval:: slab_alloc_factor

     Use slab_alloc_factor as the multiplier for computing the sizes of memory